SwissDataScienceCenter/renku-notebooks/README.rst

 The service defines these endpoints:

-``<service-prefix>`` (GET): Show the currently running notebook servers.

 ``<service-prefix>/<namespace>/<project>/<commit-sha>`` (GET): an html request returns a page with the server status.
 If the server is running, it redirects to it.
 A request for ``application/json`` returns the server JSON.

 ``<service-prefix>/<namespace>/<project>/<commit-sha>`` (POST): start a notebook server for the user, at the ``<commit-sha>`` of the ``<project>`` from ``<namespace>``.
 Optionally, the endpoint may include ``/<path:notebook>``, a path to the notebook within the cloned repository.
 Note that if multiple users request the same ``<namespace>/<project>/<commit-sha>``, each user receives their own notebook server.

 ``<service-prefix>/<namespace>/<project>/<commit-sha>`` (DELETE): stop the notebook server.

-``<service-prefix>/user`` (GET): retrieve the JupyterHub user model
+``<service-prefix>/servers`` (GET): retrieve the servers running for the logged-in user.

 Usage
 -----

 ``renku-notebooks`` can be used as part of a ``renku`` platform deployment as a helm dependency, or as a standalone service.
 If used as a part of ``renku`` with a managed GitLab deployment, the client registration is done automatically.
 If used as a standalone service or with a non-managed GitLab, JupyterHub needs to first be added as an OAuth application in GitLab.

-The following external service specification is added to the JupyterHub
+The following external service specification is added to the JupyterHub values:
-values:

 .. code-block:: yaml